maximereder/leaf-disease-recognition/README.md

 # leaf-disease-recognition

 This project aims to study **necrosis** and **pycnidia** on a leaf.
 It is led by a PHD student in **biology**.
-My goal is to help him in the processing of his images.
+My goal is to help her in the processing of her images.
 Following this analysis, we generate a dataset.
 This dataset will also be the subject of an in-depth study.
-This project is therefore the first step of his **thesis**.
+This project is therefore the first step of her **thesis**.

 ![With pycnidias](Report/pycnidias_drawn.webp)